 Emotion regulation is a key skill for well-being, yet individuals, particularly those who are neurodivergent, may experience unique challenges in managing emotions in daily life.
 This two-part ACAMH short course provides a practical approach to understanding, assessing, and providing personalised support across diverse populations.
+Led by leading expert Dr. Alessio Bellato.

-Sign up at this link or on the Book Now button at the top of the screen, and complete the form that follows.
+Sign up at this link or on the Book Now buttons, and complete the form that follows.
 You’ll then receive an email confirmation and a link to the webinar, plus we’ll send you a calendar reminder nearer the time.
-Delegates will have exclusive access to recordings for 90 days after the event, together with slides.
-Plus you will get a personalised CPD/CME certificate via email.

-- ACAMH Members MUST login to book onto the webinar in order to access this webinar and get a CPD/CME certificate
+- ACAMH Members MUST login to book onto the webinar in order to access this webinar and get a CPD/CME certificate.

-- Non-members this is a great time to join ACAMH, take a look at what we have to offer, and make the saving on these sessions
+- Non-members: this is a great time to join ACAMH, take a look at what we have to offer, and make the saving on these sessions.

-EARLY BIRD £119 (until 29/09/26, then £149) Non Members
+| Non Members | EARLY BIRD £119 (until 29/09/26 then £149) |

-About the sessions
+About the session

 Participants will explore both standardized and flexible approaches for pre-schoolers, children/young people, and adults, engaging with case examples and interactive exercises to apply these tools in ways that consider individual strengths, preferences, and communication styles.
 The focus is on using assessment data to guide supportive and individualized support planning.